-- 6.2.1.
 Outreach activities may vary for each utility or other covered entity depending on size, service territory, and specific lines of business.
-However, each utility or other covered entity shall, at a minimum: - 6.2.1.1.
-Actively seek out opportunities to identify eligible suppliers under the Commission's Supplier Diversity Program and to expand source pools; - 6.2.1.2.
-Actively support the efforts of organizations experienced in the field who promote the interests of eligible suppliers under the Commission's Supplier Diversity Program; - 6.2.1.3.
-Work with eligible suppliers under the Commission's Supplier Diversity Program to facilitate contracting relationships by explaining qualification requirements, bid and contracting procedures, materials requirements, invoicing and payment schedules, and other procurement practices and procedures; - 6.2.1.4.
-At the request of any unsuccessful bidder, provide information
+However, each utility or other covered entity shall, at a minimum, and to the extent permitted by law:

+(1) Actively seek out opportunities to identify eligible suppliers under the Commission's Supplier Diversity Program and to expand source pools;

+(2) Actively support the efforts of organizations experienced in the field who promote the interests of eligible suppliers under the Commission's Supplier Diversity Program;

+(3) Work with eligible suppliers under the Commission's Supplier Diversity Program to facilitate contracting relationships by explaining qualification requirements, bid and contracting procedures, materials requirements, invoicing and payment schedules, and other procurement practices and procedures;

-- concerning the relative range/ranking of the bid as contrasted with the successful bid.
-Information on additional selection criteria, such as warranty periods, maintenance costs, and delivery capability, shall be provided when requested if disclosure would not violate the proprietary nature of the specific contract element; - 6.2.1.5.
-To the extent possible, make available to eligible suppliers under the Commission's Supplier Diversity Program lists of utility purchase/contract categories which offer them the best opportunity for success; - 6.2.1.6.
-Encourage employees involved in procurement activities to break apart purchases and contracts, as appropriate, to accommodate the capabilities of eligible suppliers under the Commission's Supplier Diversity Program; - 6.2.1.7.
-Summarize this General Order in outreach program handouts and electronic notices.
-Such summaries shall state that eligible suppliers under the Commission's Supplier Diversity - 6.2.1.8.
-Offer the same assistance set forth in Section 6.2 to any interested party, upon request.
+(4) At the request of any unsuccessful bidder, provide information concerning the relative range/ranking of the bid as contrasted with the successful bid.
+Information on additional selection criteria, such as warranty periods, maintenance costs, and delivery capability, shall be provided when requested if disclosure would not violate the proprietary nature of the specific contract element;

+(5) To the extent possible, make available to eligible suppliers under the Commission's Supplier Diversity Program lists of purchase/contract categories which offer them the best opportunity for success;

+(6) Encourage employees involved in procurement activities to break apart purchases and contracts, as appropriate, to accommodate the capabilities of eligible suppliers under the Commission's Supplier Diversity Program;

+(7) Summarize this General Order in outreach program handouts and electronic notices.
+Such summaries shall state that eligible suppliers under the Commission's Supplier Diversity will be furnished a complete copy of this General Order upon request; and

+(8) Offer the same assistance set forth in Section 6.2. to any interested person or entity, upon request.